 She received her B.A. in Archaeology and her M.A. in Public History-Museum Studies from Appalachian State University (Boone, North Carolina) in 2008 and 2010 respectively.
-Her article “The Pirate and the Privateer: A Comparative Study of Sir Francis Drake and Sir Henry Morgan” appears in the peer-reviewed Greensboro Historical Review published in 2010.
+She received her PhD in History, with fields in Early America, Atlantic World, and Military History, from The Ohio State University in 2016.

-Her professional development includes serving as a referee editor for the Southern Historian: A Journal of Southern History (2010), a Graduate Teaching Associate of early American and Atlantic history, the Diversity Chair Representative for the history department’s Graduate Student Advisory Committee (2011), Freelance Editor/Contributor for McGraw-Hill Education, and Contributor to the online textbook, The American Yawp.
-She has published five book reviews and has presented at many regional and national conferences including the 38th Annual Economic and Business History Society Conference, 2013 Mid-Atlantic Conference on British Studies, and the 17th Annual Omohundro Institute of Early American History & Culture Conference, among others.
+Her professional development includes serving as a freelance editor/academic consultant for McGraw-Hill Education, contributor to the online textbook The American Yawp, subject matter expert for Cengage Learning, and as a judge for the Maryland State finals of the American Legion Oratorical Scholarship Contest.
+She has published book reviews for various organizations and a digital exhibition review for HASTAC.
+Dr. Goodall has also presented at many regional, national, and international conferences including the 38th Annual Economic and Business History Society Conference, 2013 Mid-Atlantic Conference on British Studies, the 17th Annual Omohundro Institute of Early American History & Culture Conference, New York University Atlantic Workshop, and 49thAnnual Association of Caribbean Historians Meeting, among others.

-She can be found on Twitter: @L_Historienne
+She can be found on Twitter and Instagram (both handles are the same): @L_Historienne